tailhook/quire/doc/developer.rst

 Both values are inclusive.
 If user specifies bigger or smaller value either in configuration file or on command-line, error is printed and configuration rejected.
-If value overflows by using increments by command-line argumenents (see below), the value is simply adjusted to the maximum or minimum value as appropriate.
+If value overflows by using increments by command-line arguments (see below), the value is simply adjusted to the maximum or minimum value as appropriate.